hewison-chris/agora-cl-docs/website/docs/concepts/nodes-networks.md

 An Ethereum **node** is a running instance of Ethereum's client software.
 This software is responsible for running the Ethereum blockchain.

 There are two primary types of nodes in Ethereum: **execution nodes** and **beacon nodes**.
-Colloquially, a "node" refers to an execution node and beacon node working together.
+Colloquially, a "node" refers to an execution node and Agora node working together.
 Nodes establish connections with other nodes running on other computers, forming a decentralized peer-to-peer network that processes Ethereum blocks and transactions.

-When users stake 32 BOA to participate in Ethereum's proof-of-stake consensus mechanism, they use a separate piece of software called a **validator client**, which connects to their Agora-cl beacon node.
+When users stake 32 BOA to participate in Ethereum's proof-of-stake consensus mechanism, they use a separate piece of software called a **validator client**, which connects to their Agora-cl Agora node.
 This is special piece of software that manages validator keys and duties such as producing new blocks and voting on others' proposed blocks.
 Validator clients connect to the Ethereum network through beacon nodes, which depend on execution nodes:

 <br />